By Romanian Communism Online Photo

 Collectionvia Wikimedia Commons

 At the age of eight, Little Jo, as she was called, lost her mother in a car accident.
 Then, when World War II broke out, her country was overrun by the Germans.
 While Elizabeth spent the war hiding in plain sight in the relative comfort of Windsor Castle, Josephine Charlotte and her family were in captivity.
 After D-Day, they were moved out of Belgium and formally placed under house arrest.
 They lived in decidedly unregal conditions and often went hungry.
 After the war, the family was not allowed to return home because King Leopold was unjustly accused of collaborating with the Nazis.
 Once a plebiscite--for which his now grown daughter was allowed to return to Belgium to vote--returned him to the throne, the family had to endure the king's newfound unpopularity on another front.
 He had secretly married a commoner, Liliane Baels.
-Josephine Charlotte was devoted to her father and her new mother-in-law, but her love could not protect them.
+Josephine Charlotte was devoted to her father and her new stepmother, but her love could not protect them.
 Leopold was forced from the throne and Josephine Charlotte's brother Baudoin became king.

 As Grand Duchess, Josephine Charlotte bore five children, including the current Grand Duke, and took up many noble causes related to youth, family and health issues.
 However, she also engaged in contemptuous behavior toward her daughter-in-law, the current Grand Duchess Maria Teresa, who had been born a Cuban commoner.
 Josephine Charlotte did not approve of her background, and Maria Teresa has openly admitted that her mother-in-law was very unkind to her.